Earn Free College Credits While Attending High School!

 To qualify for the program a student must:

-- have Accuplacer or ACT scores appropriate for the approved class or classes utilizing the attached Cut Score Matrix
+- have Accuplacer, CCPT, ACT or SAT scores appropriate for the approved class or classes

 - have parent or guardian and high school counselor signatures and approval.

-- Go to the counseling office of your high school, pick up this application packet and make an appointment with your counselor.
+- Go to the counseling office of your high school, pick up the Agreement and Registration Form and make an appointment with your counselor.

-- See your high school counselor about taking the Accuplacer or have a high school transcript to show ACT scores.
+- See your high school counselor about taking the CCPT (Community College Placement Test) or have a high school transcript to show ACT/SAT scores.

 - Bring your test results and a completed packet to the counseling office.
-Remember the Community College of Aurora registration packet must be completed and signed by your parent/guardian before you will be allowed in the PACESetter Program.
+Remember the Community College of Aurora registration packet must be completed and signed by your parent/guardian before you will be allowed in the Concurrent Enrollment Program.

-- The College Opportunity Fund, or COF, must be applied for and totally completed, before you can apply for college.
-You can do this by going online to WWW.COLLEGEINCOLORADO.ORG.
+- The College Opportunity Fund, or COF, must be applied for and completed before you can apply for college.
+You can do this by going online to https://cof.college-assist.org/.
 Click the College Opportunity Fund tab at the top on the far right.

 - You MUST register for COF and print the confirmation sheet to show you have activated your fund.

 - You and your counselor will go over your transcript and see what courses you need to graduate and what classes offered at the Community College of Aurora correspond so you can receive credit at both your high school and the college.
-You may choose from the classes listed in this packet.
+You may choose from the classes that are listed as Guaranteed Transfer (GT).